phughk/www.surrealdb.com/app/blog/2024-02-21-relational-relationships.md

 date: 2024-02-21
 image: cnarg9fu2otc73evhtd0
 title: "Thinking Inside The Box: Relational Style Joins in SurrealDB"
 summary: "SurrealDB's relational style joins exist in a superposition.
-The only way to know for sure is by looking at this blog post"
+The only way to know for sure is by looking at this blog post."
 ---

 by Alexander Fridriksson